 Finally, the report outlines staff's proposed environmental consultation strategy which consists of two annual events.
 One event would take place in the fall and consist of an open house format on a specific green theme.
-The second event would take place in the

-Youth Engagement, Diversity and Inclusivity, and Consultation on the Environment Page 1 of 7 spring and consist of a specific Town activity, such as an e-waste collection day.
+The second event would take place in the spring and consist of a specific Town activity, such as an e-waste collection day.
 This program is proposed as a one-year pilot so that staff may review the success of the events before planning for the remainder of the 2018-2022 term.
 These proposed events are in addition to the ongoing community engagement strategies employed for Town projects.